muhanzhang/SEAL/README.md

 SEAL is implemented in both MATLAB and Python.
 The MATLAB version was used to generate the experimental results in the paper, which also contains the evaluation code of other baseline methods.
 The Python software has better flexibility and scalability.

-There is also a PyTorch Geometric implementation [here](https://github.com/rusty1s/pytorch_geometric/blob/master/examples/seal_link_pred.py), and an implementation for the open graph benchmark (OGB) datasets [here](https://github.com/facebookresearch/SEAL_OGB).
+There is also a PyTorch Geometric implementation [here](https://github.com/facebookresearch/SEAL_OGB), which tests SEAL on the open graph benchmark (OGB) datasets.
+It also supports Planetoid datasets such as Cora and CiteSeer, as well as custom Pytorch Geometric datasets.

 Note
 ----

 Neither embeddings nor attributes are necessary for SEAL.
-In most networks, SEAL can learn a very good model without using any embeddings or attributes (leveraging purely graph structures).
+In most networks, SEAL can learn a very good model without using any embeddings or attributes (thus leveraging purely graph structures).
 As the experiments show, including embeddings in *X* might even hurt the performance.
 SEAL becomes an **inductive** link prediction model if we do not include node embeddings in *X*.

 Reference
 ---------